If we're dead, our hit points worn away,

 - The primary cause of mission failure in Rainbow Six.
 "Mission failed, your team was wiped out".
 Can instantly result from grenade mishaps.

 - EarthBound has the spell PK Flash, which can cause various status effects.
 It hits everyone, and the higher levels have instant death as a possible result.
-It's rather unlikely, but your entire party can be instantly killed by a monster casting this spell if the RNG hates you enough.
+It's rather unlikely, but your entire party can be instantly killed by a monster casting this spell if the Random Number God hates you enough.

 - Dragon Quest has a few of these:

 - The Thwack (or Defeat) spell can kill your whole party in one go if you're unlucky.
 The Kamikazee (or Sacrifice) spell will kill your whole party in one go; no saving throw for you.
 Kamikazee even gives the Nightmare Fuel message "Character Name explodes into a thousand fragments!" instead of the typical "Character Name dies!"
 But the caster can still be resurrected somehow...

 - And similar to the example of Final Fantasy's malboros described above, if your party is confused but has high defense stats, they will ineffectively bash each other with their weapons—but magic attacks don't undo confusion, so the enemy can still Frizz you to death!